Strong willpower separates winners from losers because it develops an assertive personality.

 If you feel there is a power within our grasp – a reservoir of strength that can make things happen, then you can make it work for you – with your ‘will.’
 That’s why it’s called willpower.

-You Can Increase Willpower.
+Increase Willpower.
 Here’s How

 You see, you can’t utilise a thing that you aren’t aware of, can you?

-There’s a simple technique to it:
+Here’s a simple technique to help you:

 Close your eyes.
 Take three deep breaths, and say to yourself, “I acknowledge my willpower.
 I know I have it, and I can exercise it the way I see fit.
 It’s my free will, and I am FREE to use it.”